cosmastech/laravel-wide-load/README.md

 | `log_message` | `WIDE_LOAD_LOG_MESSAGE` | `Request completed.` | Log message used by the default reporter. |
 | `serializable` | `WIDE_LOAD_SERIALIZABLE` | `true` | Carry wide load data across queued jobs via Laravel's Context serialization. |

+If you have `auto_report` enabled, at the end of an HTTP request, queued job, or console command, your WideLoad will report during the shutdown.

 ## Usage

 ### Via the Context macro